 Is ethnography a tool or a product?
 This page introduces platforms and resources for ethnographers to meet and exchange ideas.

-EPIC is a platform for ethnographers for pursuing better business opportunities.
+EPIC is a platform based in the U.S. for ethnographers for pursuing better business opportunities.
 According to EPIC website,

 “EPIC promotes the use of ethnographic principles to create business value.”